• Skip to primary navigation

 • Minimize prep time by using rotisserie chicken from your local grocery story.

-• Want to know how to thicken your chicken chili?
-Usually this recipe is plenty thick, but sometimes I have to help it along.
-When that’s the case, I just make a slurry of 1 tablespoon cornstarch and 1 tablespoon water and stir it into my simmering chili.
+• Sometimes I do add a cornstarch slurry to help it along.
+To make a slurry, add 1 tablespoon cornstarch + 1 tablespoon cold water to a measuring cup and stir until smooth.
+Add the mixture into your simmering chili.
 After a stir or 3, it thickens right up!

 • Salsa Verde comes in a mild, medium and hot varieties, so choose according to what your people like to eat.
 We’re some spicy folks around here, but I still choose the medium because this recipe also calls for Cayenne Pepper.